k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/03_task_execution_processes.md

 **Example:**

-1. Execution of a task with **Customer** and **Billing LUs** and with a post-execution process that sends an email when the task execution ends.
+1. The execution of a task with **Customer** and **Billing LUs** and with a post-execution process that sends an email when the task execution ends.
 The Customer is the parent LU of Billing.
-2. Three records are created in the task_execution_list on this task; all have the same task_execution_id.
+2. 3 records are created in the task_execution_list on this task; all have the same task_execution_id.
 3. The **tdmExecuteTask** job executes the Batch process on the **Customer LU**.
 4. The **checkMigrateAndUpdateTDMDB** job updates the status of **Customer LU** after the execution has been completed.
 5. The **tdmExecuteTask** job starts executing **Billing LU** after the **Customer LU** (Billing's parent LU) is marked as completed.